fastforwardlabs/blog_deprecated/_newsletters/2018-05-16-subscribers.md

 as well, albeit very faintly.
-In general, the microphones in mobile devices are designed in a way to only accept audio that is in the audible range for humans, but by leveraging this harmonic effect, attackers are able to transmit in-audible sounds that create harmonics within the microphone that are read as audible.
+In general, the microphones in mobile devices are designed in a way to only accept audio that is in the audible range for humans, but by leveraging this harmonic effect, attackers are able to transmit inaudible sounds that create harmonics within the microphone that are read as audible.

 Furthermore, the machine learning models used to detect voice commands on phones